unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 Inspect `jekyll-site`, PID handling, and documented service behavior.
 The Publisher confirms that FileWatcher is not in use; exclude it from the active workflow and do not spend further research on it.
 If explaining `site-service`, distinguish its optional watcher orchestration from actual operator use.
 Keep process-management claims bounded to the current scripts and tested operating systems.

-**Possible Hands-On 2A:** Build a small future-post-aware Jekyll wrapper with explicit current-site and review-site modes.
+**Hands-On 2A:** Build a small, isolated Jekyll fixture in current and review modes with a two-choice wrapper and a check of the generated HTML.
+It deliberately exercises the inclusion flags without starting a server or copying this site's operational side effects.

 ### 3. Building the Site from Shared Layouts, Includes, and Data